 This document provides an overview of identity federation for external workloads.
 Using identity federation, you can grant on-premises or multi-cloud workloads access to Google Cloud resources, without using a service account key.

-You can use identity federation with Amazon Web Services (AWS), or with any identity provider that supports OpenID Connect (OIDC), such as Microsoft Azure.
+You can use identity federation with Amazon Web Services (AWS), or with any identity provider that supports OpenID Connect (OIDC), such as Microsoft Azure, or SAML 2.0.

 Why identity federation?

 Traditionally, applications running outside Google Cloud have used service account keys to access Google Cloud resources.
 Service account keys are powerful credentials, and can represent a security risk if they are not managed correctly.

 With identity federation, you can use Identity and Access Management (IAM) to grant external identities IAM roles, including the ability to impersonate service accounts.
 This lets you access resources directly, using a short-lived access token, and eliminates the maintenance and security burden associated with service account keys.